boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ### Transport Network Slicing {#sec-tn-slicing}

 The term "TN slice" refers to a slice in the Transport Network domain of the 5G architecture.
 The following further elaborates on how Transport Network Slicing is defined in the context of this document.
+It draws on the 3GPP definitions of Transport Network and Network Slicing as described in {{TS-28.530}}.

 The objective of Transport Network Slicing is to isolate, guarantee, or prioritize Transport Network resources for Slice Services.
 Examples of such resources are: